wolfgangasdf/wmusicplayer3/README.md

 * is directory (folder) based, you don't need to have proper ID3 tags or so.
 * uses simple pls-playlists which can be created and modified using the web interface.
-* plays mp3, flac, ogg, wav
+* plays everything that VLC plays (mp3, flac, ogg, wav, aac, ...)

 It